 Pompeo’s visit to Argentina coincided with the 25th anniversary of the 1994 car bomb attack on a Jewish community center in Buenos Aires.
 The attack left 85 dead and more than 300 wounded.
 Hezbollah has been accused of carrying out the attack and Iran masterminding it, but no one has been brought to justice and Iran denies it.
 In an opening statement at the counterterrorism conference, Pompeo said that “the roots of these terror groups may be many miles away, but their branches twist around the globe — raising funds, seeking recruits, probing for our weaknesses, challenging our defenses”.

-With these comments, Pompeo was not only signaling out Venezuela’s ties to Hezbollah, but also in the TBA where the U.S. has long alleged that the group is active in fundraising and recruiting.
+With these comments, Pompeo was not only signaling out Venezuela’s ties to Hezbollah, but also in the Triple Frontier where the U.S. has long alleged that the group is active in fundraising and recruiting.
 It also has been claimed that the Buenos Aires attack could be traced back to TBA.
 In the 2018 report by political risk consultancy Asymmetrica, funded and jointly published by the Washington-based nonprofit Counter Extremism Project, it identified Hezbollah as laundering money through illicit activities in the TBA.

 However, counterterrorism coordinators, American policymakers, and local government authorities have reaffirmed that no operational cells of Hezbollah have been found in the TBA.
 Even back in 2012, Latin American security expert Douglas Farah told Insight Crime that drug traffickers and terrorist groups were increasingly using the same intermediaries via “terrorist-criminal pipelines” that were often temporary.
 There has been no indication that this is still not the case in the TBA.

-What cannot be debated in the TBA is the level of criminality that shows no sign of abating.
+What cannot be debated in the Triple Frontier is the level of criminality that shows no sign of abating.
 This is magnified by the complex web of cartels, corrupt politicians, financial intermediaries, and supply chains making it all possible.
 Essentially, it is a state within a state that poses a threat to the inhabitants of the three countries and elsewhere.
 Unfortunately, this situation is not unique on the continent.
 Similar hubs have formed in remote and isolated border regions, such as the border of Colombia, Peru and Brazil where drug trafficking and violence is rampant, or the border of Chile, Peru, and Bolivia.

 What all these hotspots of smuggling could have in common is the need for cooperation.
 In a May INTERPOL summit of South American Police Chiefs in Foz do Iguacu, Brazil,a number of conclusions were reached on the TBA.
 However, a Brazilian Police Chief said it correctly: “only by addressing regional crime through a global lens can we tackle today’s pressing security challenges coherently and effectively.
 Cooperation is fundamental and the only way to realistically protect our national security, economies and people.”